For revenue leaders

 The economics

-149 dollars per month on Pro.
+149 dollars per month per workspace, 25 sales seats on Pro.
 Less than 1 percent of a typical Klue contract.
-Onboarded your whole sales team the same afternoon you bought it.
+Reps adopt it because Claude is already on their dock, not because you mandated a new tab.

 Common objections